 Email correspondence is hosted on password protected servers & protected devices (e.g. fingerprint unlocked mobile phone).

-A database of planned events with basic details of who the booking is for, what venue, the day and time of the event is stored on password protected servers and is currently only shared between booking officers and the player fixer (so that Ivan can book the players in good time and work out relevant logistics (player location / travel times etc.)
+A database of planned events with basic details of who the booking is for, what venue, the day and time of the event is stored on password protected servers and is currently only shared between booking officers and the player fixer (so that the fixer can book the players in good time and work out relevant logistics (player location / travel times etc.)

 How do we secure personal data?